Home / Railways 101 Articles / Moving the Economy / Enabling Canada’s World-Class Supply Chain

 Enabling Canada’s World-Class Supply Chain

-Canadian Class 1 railways are expected to invest approximately $4 billion into their networks in 2022.
+Canadian Class 1 railways invested over $4 billion into their networks in 2022.
 The investments in infrastructure and equipment are enabling railways to better serve their customers by enhancing the safety, efficiency and resiliency of the network.

-Canada’s two Class 1 railways – CN and CP – have put in place comprehensive, robust and focused action plans to get Canadian grain safely and efficiently to market.
+Canada’s two Class 1 railways – CN and CPKC – have put in place comprehensive, robust and focused action plans to get Canadian grain safely and efficiently to market.

 Investing in infrastructure, equipment and people